MicrosoftDocs/power-platform/power-platform/guidance/case-studies/global-finance.md

 :::image type="content" source="media/global-finance/payment-processing-architecture-1.png" alt-text="Diagram showing the PowerMatch payment clearing system process flow." lightbox="media/global-finance/payment-processing-architecture-1.png":::

-EY's PowerMatch technical architecture diagram shows how payments submitted are automatically matched with the corresponding invoice using Power Platform.
-Payment details sent by customer are extracted from attachments and moved to Dataverse.
-Matching data from bank is extracted from payment information using AI model and moved to Dataverse.
-The Accounts Receivable team manually clears payments without a match.
+EY's PowerMatch technical architecture diagram shows how payments submitted are automatically matched with the corresponding invoice via Power Platform.
+Payment details sent by the customer are extracted from attachments and moved to Dataverse.
+Matching data from the bank is extracted from payment information via an AI model and moved to Dataverse.
+The Accounts Receivable team manually clears payments that don't have a match.
 Data is then synched with internal systems for engagement and collections teams.

 *"To efficiently run a complex finance process requires a huge number of customization and integration options, which we were able to accomplish using Power Platform.
 PowerMatch’s deep integration into SAP is a testimony to how effective Power Platform can be in complementing SAP and delivering business value."*